Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 How does the 2UZ-FE stack up against Toyota's other legendary powerplants?

 Compared to rivals like GM's LS series or Ford's Modular V8s, the 2UZ-FE prioritizes reliability over raw power.
 It may not match the LS's tunability, but it edges out in longevity with fewer oil consumption issues.
 Versus the later 3UR-FE 5.7L V8, the 2UZ offers lower weight on the timing system (belt vs. chain guide concerns) and a more proven track record at extreme mileage.
-For a deeper dive into how the 2UZ-FE fits into Toyota's heritage, check out our TEQ Katakana & 2UZ-FE Heritage article.
+For a deeper dive into how the 2UZ-FE fits into Toyota's heritage, check out our TEQ Katakana and 2UZ-FE Heritage article, or read about how the 2UZ-FE connected with the Land Cruiser heritage and the Tundra/Hilux truck lineage.

 Real-World Legends: High-Mileage 2UZ-FE Heroes